nangongke/learn-git/readme.txt

 this is for the git.
 modifiy the file.
 second modification.
-creating a new branch dev
+creating a new branch dev.
+strategy for the management of branch